 How can you think about the sigmoid in terms of the exponential?

 First, the sigmoid involves e-X, as opposed to eX.
 The graph of e-X is just the reflection of eX about the y-axis.
-This can be plotted easily, using curly braces for multiple-character superscript in the plot title.
+This can be plotted easily and annotated using curly braces for multiple-character superscript in the plot title.

 Run this code to see the plot of e-X: